 IV.
 Results & Discussion

 First, wildfire disturbances in the MODIS NDVI satellite record are prominent.
-In the graphs below, monthly NDVI values indicate a marked drop immediately after a wildfire event, followed by an extended period of recovery.
-NDVI values were plotted for each BAER burn severity classification for the 2002 Rodeo-Chediski fire, revealing the impact of initial burn conditions on the vegetation recovery process (Figure 4).
+In the graphs below, monthly NDVI values indicate a marked drop immediately after a wildfire event, followed by an extended period of recovery (Figures 1-3).
+NDVI values were also plotted for each BAER burn severity classification for the 2002 Rodeo-Chediski fire, revealing the impact of initial burn conditions on the vegetation recovery process (Figure 4).

 Figure 1.
 Post-wildfire vegetation recovery within 2003 fire areas in the Santa Cruz River Basin based on MODIS NDVI.